Divorce Without Court - because you have a lot to lose, financially and emotionally.

 This may (or may not) seem obvious, but lawyers aren’t trained to understand the psychology, the needs or the personal objectives of individual people, and rarely have the desire to engage deeply enough with their clients to effectively and compassionately help them during extreme emotional times.

 We lawyers are trained to understand the law, provide legal services and win-win-win for our clients.
 Always about winning – without really listening deeply enough to clients to help them uncover what winning means to them – for the present, and for their future.
+To be Warriors.

-Although I’m a one-lawyer firm – I’m not working alone.
+Although I’m a one-lawyer/mediator firm – I’m not working alone.
 Marilyn is my indispensable partner – in both business and marriage.
 Before joining me at IPennLaw, Marilyn was the Accounting Manager at a multi-unit restaurant company (where I was formerly Chief Legal Counsel/CFO).
 She handled all the accounting work and payroll for eight separate companies and its 200+ employees.

-Marilyn will guide, support and help you as you gather together the mounds of financial records required in every divorce case – and if your case requires, she’ll then work with me to organize, build the databases and analyze all the financial data.
+Marilyn will guide, support and help you as you gather together the mounds (and mounds) of financial records required in every divorce case – and if your case requires, she’ll then work with me to organize, build the databases and analyze all the financial data.

 “The best victory is … before there are any actual hostilities…It is best to win without fighting.”